 Especially for kids 7-12 years old."Safety Range"

 |Do you love to take pictures?
 If so, join the National Ski Areas Association (NSAA) photo contest, for more information on how to enter, check "National Safety Month Photo Contest".|

-On January 30, 2021, we held our annual "Ski With The Patrol Day".
-Please contact Matt Dodge to register for 2022 or if you are interested in joining the WSP.
-We are starting Outdoor Emergency Care course in the spring and fall of 2021.
+On Saturday, February 4th, 2023, we will hold our annual "Ski With The Patrol Day".
+Please contact Matt Dodge if you are interested in joining the WSP.
 Stop by the ski patrol dispatch in the Skyline Pavilion building for information packets on how to join the NSP.